sonocotta/esp32-audio-dock/README.md

 ### BTL and PBTL mode (Louder and Amped boards)

-The [TAS5805M DAC](https://www.ti.com/lit/ds/symlink/tas5805m.pdf) DAC used on Louder boards and the [TPA3110D2](https://www.ti.com/product/TPA3110D2) / [TPA3128](https://www.ti.com/product/TPA3138D2) amplifiers used on Amped boards support PBTL (Parallel BTL), also known as bridge mode.
+The [TAS5805M DAC](https://www.ti.com/lit/ds/symlink/tas5805m.pdf) DAC used on Louder boards, and the [TPA3110D2](https://www.ti.com/product/TPA3110D2) / [TPA3128](https://www.ti.com/product/TPA3138D2) amplifiers used on Amped boards support PBTL (Parallel BTL), also known as bridge mode.
 In practice, this lets the amplifier deliver roughly double the current capability into a single speaker, enabling higher output power when paired with a lower-impedance load.

 A common misconception is that switching to PBTL will automatically double the power into the same speaker you used in normal 2-channel BTL/stereo mode.
 It won’t.
 Even in stereo BTL operation, each channel already drives the speaker across the full supply voltage (VCC), so the power is limited by both the supply voltage and the current capability of each output driver.